St Mellons crash victims on laughing gas, court papers reveal

 Court papers obtained by the PA news agency reveal that the group had been drinking alcohol and inhaling nitrous oxide - also known as laughing gas - prior to the collision.

-The details emerged in a behind-closed-doors hearing at Cardiff Magistrates' Court for Joel Lia, the sixth member of the group, who had been driving the Volkswagen Tiguan an hour before the crash.
+The details emerged in a behind-closed-doors hearing at Cardiff Magistrates' Court for Joel Lia, the sixth member of the group, who had been driving the Tiguan an hour before the crash.

 Lia, 28, of Rumney, Cardiff, was charged with driving without a licence or insurance in Porthcawl.